 10 Mar A World without Email?

-Cal Davenport is a writer and computer scientist, who’s latest book, A world without email, aims to re-imagine work in the age of overload.
+Cal Newport is a writer and computer scientist, who’s latest book, A world without email, aims to re-imagine work in the age of overload.
 (I haven’t finished reading the book yet, but I did listen to a detailed and thought provoking interview Cal gave to Ezra Klein – which is an excellent listen, and you should add that to your podcast feed right now)

-At its core, Davenport suggests that once email was created, we effectively stopped adopting novel, process driven approaches to productive work.
+At its core, Newport suggests that once email was created, we effectively stopped adopting novel, process driven approaches to productive work.
 That a loose, federated, low-friction way to solve process problems was seen as “good enough” and that the “Hyperactive Hive Mind” would get it done.
-Davenport sees instant messaging software like Slack and Teams as real-time variants of this Hive Mind – and points to considerable supporting evidence that overall productivity hasn’t really changed much since the days of the 8 hour workday and inter-office memos delivered by cart.
+Newport sees instant messaging software like Slack and Teams as real-time variants of this Hive Mind – and points to considerable supporting evidence that overall productivity hasn’t really changed much since the days of the 8 hour workday and inter-office memos delivered by cart.

 Studies show that on average, most knowledge workers check their email every 5.4 minutes.
 And the average amount of undistracted work performed by a knowledge worker in an average day adds up to 1 hour and 15 minutes, punctuated by these periodic communication checks.